|

 Bike Maui

 For adventurous individuals, Maui offers the longest downhill bike ride in the world.
-Tours operators pick you up from your hotel or cruise ship and drive you just outside the park’s entrance at 6,700 feet.
+Tours operators pick up at your hotel or cruise ship and drive to the park’s entrance at 6,700 feet.

-Here, you will jump on a bike for the ride of your life.
-The 26-mile ride is all downhill, so there’s no strenuous peddling needed.
-The bikes provided are not ordinary mountain bikes.
+The 26-mile bike ride is all downhill, so there’s no strenuous peddling needed.
+The bikes provided are not ordinary mountain bikes, but have a heavy-duty braking syatem.
+Some tours are guided, and some are self-guided.

 If bike riding down a mountain for almost 7,000 feet isn’t adventurous enough, consider a mind-blowing snorkel with the manta rays in Kona, Hawaii.
 My manta ray night snorkel was an exhilarating bucket list experience that I soon won’t forget.